It was the best of load balancers, it was the worst of load balancers, it was the age of happy users, it was the age of frustrated users.

 The NSB (next significant bottleneck)

 As is quite common, there’s another tuning opportunity – the NSB.
-This is highlighted by DC RUM’s metric called Server Realized Bandwidth, or download rate.
+This is highlighted by Dynatrace NAM’s metric called Server Realized Bandwidth, or download rate.
 The fast transaction transfers 1.5MB in about 1.6 seconds (7.5Mbps), while the slow transaction takes about 8 seconds for the same payload (1.5Mbps).

 Could this be receiver flow control, or a small configured receive TCP window?
 These would seem reasonable theories – except that we’re using the same client for the tests.
 A quick look at the receiver’s TCP window proves this is not the case, as it remains at 131,072 (512 with a scaling factor of 9).

-DNA’s Timeplot can graph a sender’s TCP Payload in Transit; comparing this with the receiver’s advertised TCP window can quickly prove – or disprove – a TCP window constraint theory.
+A Timeplot can be used to graph a sender’s TCP Payload in Transit; comparing this with the receiver’s advertised TCP window can quickly prove – or disprove – a TCP window constraint theory.

 The maximum payload in transit for the slow transaction is about 32KB; given that the client’s receive window is much larger, we know that the client is not limiting throughput.